 dd[nn]: The device about which the command file is requesting information.

-On RSX-11M-PLUS systems, the dev vice name can be a logical name assignment that tr benefichen inte a malid 1 logical name assignment that th ansiates into a valiu device specification.
-COST AND CREATE AND ddnn:,xx,xx,xx,atr,atr...,atr, where:
+On RSX-11M-PLUS systems, the device name can be a logical name assignment that translates into a valid device specification.

 The information stored in <EXSTRI> is in the following form: